Published • loading... • Updated

 NASA Recorded Lightning Crackling on Mars for the First Time

-Perseverance detected 55 micro-lightning events linked to dust devils and storms, revealing new insights into Mars' atmospheric chemistry and risks to exploration equipment.
+Perseverance detected 55 micro-lightning events over two Martian years, mostly during dust storms and dust devils, revealing new insights into Mars' atmospheric electricity and hazards.

 - On Wednesday, NASA's Perseverance rover recorded 55 electrical-discharge events over two Martian years, a finding led by Baptiste Chide's team using the SuperCam microphone published in Nature.